sunday32/How-to-Setup-Unity-for-Xbox-Console-or-Universal-Windows-Platform/README.md

 > IMPORTANT : Why is this needed it gives you Developer Access on your Xbox and Lets you upload your [UWP] Universal Windows Platform or Game App on the [Xbox Store] Microsoft Store!

-### - 1.
-Getting your Microsoft Partner Center Account
+### -- 1.
+Getting your Microsoft Partner Center Account - https://www.xbox.com/en-US/publish

-### - 2.
-Visiting Microsoft Registration Site - https://www.xbox.com/en-US/publish
+### -- 2.
+Microsoft Partner Center

 <img width="750" src="https://github.com/sunday32/How-to-Setup-Unity-for-Xbox-Console-or-Universal-Windows-Platform/blob/main/1.%20Get%20your%20License%20First/2.%20Visiting%20Xbox%20Registration%20Site.png">

-### - 3.
+### -- 3.
 Selecting Membership Type
 > NOTE : There will be 2 Types of Membership Types ID@XBOX or Creator Program

 > NOTE : Today will be using Creator Program

 #### ---- 1.
 Select "Creator Program"